Poppi and its outstanding Castle

 Propositura dei Santi Marco e Lorenzo

-On the left is the propositura dei Santi Marco e Lorenzo.
-Rebuilt in 18th century in place of a previous church from the 1284, the propositura has two Poppi’spieces of art, Deposition and Pentecost, and a Resurrection of Lazarus by Jacopo Ligozzi.
+On the left we find the Propositura of Saints Marco and Lorenzo.
+Rebuilt in the 18th century in the place of a previous church of 1284, the church has simple shapes with the facade framed by two pilasters supporting a triangular tympanum.
+The interior, with one nave, preserves two paintings made by Francesco Morandini known as “Poppi”, namely the Deposition and the Pentecost, and a Resurrection of Lazarus by Jacopo Ligozzi.

 Along the road to the right of the propositura, we reach what is undoubtedly the symbol of Poppi and of the entire Casentino: the Guidi’s Castle in Poppi.
 Documented since the 12th century, the castle was expanded since the 1274 and then restructured when it became the seat of the Florentine vicar (15th century).
 Many restorations that have taken place, allowed the castle to keep in good condition until today.
 The complex is composed by a huge quadrangular building with a high tower with crenellated walls and outer ditch; another Tower, smaller, acts as a gateway to the courtyard of the building.